BexelOJ/OnlineCodingPaltforms/README.md

 # OnlineCodingPaltforms

-Website for Online Coding Practice and Test.
+Websites for Online Coding Practice and Test.

 1.) https://leetcode.com/    # The Best